Things To Do In Dubai

 Legoland is a part of Dubai Parks and Resorts.
 This one is most suitable for younger children who are between 4–9 years of age or those who are still in love with legos.

-23. Alserkal Avenue – For the sake of art
+23. Alserkal Avenue – For the Sake of Art

 Alserkel Avenue is unique.
 It wouldn’t be hyperbolic to say there is nothing similar to it anywhere else in the UAE.
 In 2007, a cluster of warehouses in Al Quoz — an industrial district in Dubai — was repurposed to host art and pop culture.
 The complex was designed by the Dutch Pritzker Architecture Prize laureate Rem Koolhaas.